getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 }
 ```

-TODO: Walk through new mapping process.
+For the purposes of this RFC, the version on the span schema will be set to 2.
+This will indicate to all consumers that the new span schema is being used.

+Just like both the old Sentry schema and the OpenTelemetry schema, we keep the same fields for `span_id`, `trace_id`, `parent_span_id`, `start_timestamp`, and `end_timestamp`.
+We also choose to rename `description` to `name` to match the OpenTelemetry schema.

+Having both the `name` and `op` fields is redundant, but we choose to keep both for backwards compatibility.
+There are many features in the product that are powered by having a meaningful operation, more details about this can be found in the documentation around [Span operations](https://develop.sentry.dev/sdk/performance/span-operations/).
+In the future, we can choose to deprecate `op` and remove it from the schema.

+The most notable change here is to formally introduce the `attributes` field, and remove the `span.data` field.
+This is a breaking change, but worth it in the long-term.
+If we start accepting `attributes` on transactions as well, we more closely align with the OpenTelemetry schema, and can use the same conventions for both spans and transactions.

 ## New SDK API

 The new SDK API should be as minimal as possible.
 The goal is to make it easy for users to instrument their code without having to know the difference between a span and a transaction.
 The new API should also be as similar to the OpenTelemetry SDK API as possible.
-Since we do not yet support single span ingestion, under the hood the new API should create spans/transactions as needed, but this should not be exposed to users unless they want to see it.
+Since we do not yet support single span ingestion, under the hood the new API should create spans/transactions as needed, but this should not be exposed to users unless they need to for their use case.

 Here are the requirements: